Process Systems Engineering MSc

 What you will study

-This programme trains graduates of engineering, science or related disciplines in general and specialist process systems engineering subjects.
+If you are a graduate of an engineering, science or related disciplines, our course will train you in general and specialist process systems engineering subjects.

-Our programme equips students with the necessary knowledge to prepare for the systems challenges they will face in industry or academia upon graduation.
+It will equip you with the necessary knowledge and skills to prepare for the systems challenges you will face in industry or academia upon graduation.

 It will widen your understanding of the fundamental concepts of process systems engineering.
-It will provide you with a thorough grounding in current technologies and trends that will prepare you will for a rewarding career and/or further research.
+It will provide you with a thorough grounding in current technologies and trends that will prepare you will for a rewarding career or to pursue further research.

 Facilities, equipment and academic support

-As part of their learning experience, students have at their disposal a wide range of relevant software needed to support the programme material dissertation projects.
+As part of your learning experience, you will have at your disposal a wide range of relevant software needed to support the course material dissertation projects.
 In recent years, this work included the design of various knowledge-based and business systems on the internet, the application of optimisation algorithms, and semantic web applications.

-Numerous laboratory facilities across the Faculty and the University are also available for those opting for technology-based projects, such as the process engineering facility, a control and robotics facility and signal processing labs.
+Numerous laboratory facilities across the Faculty and the University are also available you if you choose to pursue a technology-based project, such as the process engineering facility, a control and robotics facility and signal processing labs.

 Engineers and scientists are increasingly expected to have skills in information systems engineering and decision-support systems alongside their main technical and/or scientific expertise.

-Graduates of this programme will be well prepared to help technology-intensive organisations make important decisions in view of vast amounts of information by adopting, combining, implementing and executing the right technologies.
+As a graduate of this course, you will be well prepared to help technology-intensive organisations make important decisions in view of vast amounts of information by adopting, combining, implementing and executing the right technologies.

 Terms and conditions